emredonmez98/EEE475-Medical-Image-Reconstruction-and-Processing-Project/README.md

-# EEE475-Medical-Image-Reconstruction-and-Processing-Project
+# EEE475 Medical Image Reconstruction and Processing Project
 This is the final project report for EEE475 Medical Image Reconstruction and Processing course.
 I have worked alongside Elif Ceren Fitoz in this project.
+We have compared the performance in single coil reconstructions of state of the art medical image reconstruction methods POCS and Compressed Sensing against the performance of a CNN architecture.